 A credit entry reduces what your OWN or increases your Profit.

 Knowing what you need to credit and what needs to be debited is generally what confuses people most when they're starting out.
-One of the great benefits of A2X is that this can be pre-mapped for your Amazon Settlements.
+One of the great benefits of A2X is that this can be pre-mapped for your Amazon Settlements and Shopify Payouts.

 Each transaction has two parts that are equal, opposite and balancing.
 Many of the newer accounting software programs have double entry written into their code.
 This ensures that most mistakes, that occurred in the past due to manual accounting, are reduced.

 Other benefits of double entry bookkeeping include improving the accuracy of the accounts, reducing the amount of errors made while preparing the accounts and providing a valid audit trail which may help reduce the risk of fraud.

 Amazon Advertising - $125

 Credit - Cash account decreases $125